sore0159/devblog/devlog.md

+2017 08 21

+More design changes.
+Some template changes for design tweaks, and the addition of a "c" copy flag for the dv publish command, to help me out when I want to publish a post but maybe change it and republish it after I see how it looks.

 2017 08 19

 Switched templates back to runtime reads, since I guess I want to tinker around with design more regularly than I expected.
 This means a templates folder needs to be in the working directory of the generate command when run, but I think is not a worthwhile thing to work to eliminate.